mariadb-operator/mariadb-operator/docs/BACKUP.md

 > [!NOTE]
 > This documentation applies to `mariadb-operator` version >= v0.0.28

 `mariadb-operator` allows you to declarativaly take backups by defining `Backup` resources and later on restore them by using their `Restore` counterpart.
-These resources get reconciled into `Job`/`CronJob` resources that automatically perform the backup/restore operations, so you don't need to manually operate your `MariaDB`.
+These resources get reconciled into `Job`/`CronJob` resources that automatically perform the backup/restore operations, so you don't need to manually script them.

 ## Table of contents
 <!-- toc -->